Wiz1101/My_IoT_Project/README.md

 # Objective
 **Reasons for choosing the project:**
-The reason I choose this project is that I have a plant at home and I decided to create the perfect environment for it.
+The reason I choose this project is that I have a plant at home and I decided to keep track of the indoor temperature and humidity  fot the sake of my plant.

 **Purposes of the project:**
 The main objective of this project is twofold.
 Firstly, it aims to provide a learning experience about the Internet of Things (IoT), including understanding how to construct an IoT device and connect it to a platform for visualizing its data.
 Secondly, it aims to create an ideal environment for nurturing and taking care of a plant.